Cowboy’s Cowboy Is The New Album Release Of Rich Price, The Singing Sierran

 Roy Rogers, Gene Autry, John Wayne and other silver screen cowboys also lived by the Code of the West.
 Through his life and songs, Rich Price, The Singing Sierran, seeks to remind us of this legacy.

-All three albums contain Rich’s songwriting and vocal artistry, and were produced by Harrison Tyner and Tom Pick, and have been recorded with Country Music Hall of Fame members Harold Bradley and Charlie McCoy; Musicians Hall of Fame member, Jimmy Capps; former members of the legendary Jordanaires; Joey Miskulin of Riders In The Sky; Andy Reiss and Brad Albin of The Time Jumpers; and Nashville’s legendary David Smith and Bob Mater.
+All three albums contain Rich’s songwriting, and were produced by Harrison Tyner and Tom Pick, and have been recorded with Country Music Hall of Fame members Harold Bradley and Charlie McCoy; Musicians Hall of Fame member, Jimmy Capps; former members of the legendary Jordanaires; Joey Miskulin of Riders In The Sky; Andy Reiss and Brad Albin of The Time Jumpers; and Nashville’s legendary David Smith and Bob Mater.